shapesmusic/Shapes-Basics-Draft/writing/about.md

 Second, the spiraling path means that the boundaries between these sequences are porous, and the skills are integrated.
 The Chord & Key Levels sequence, for example, is also very much about Playing With Songs.

+And Third, there are short commentaries scattered along the path, in between lessons.
+This is because the lessons focus as closely and concisely as possible on setting up musical experiences, and so any thoughts *about* those experiences are left to the commentaries.

-And third, the overviews that follow are a very different experience than going through the lessons yourself, and warrant a spoiler alert.
-If you'd like to be surprised and delighted by what shows up in each new lesson, you are welcome to [skip over this part](#about-the-medium)!
+The overviews that follow are a very different experience than going through the lessons yourself, and warrant a spoiler alert.
+If you'd like to be surprised and delighted by what shows up in each new lesson, you are welcome to [skip over this part](#about-the-medium).

-Otherwise, our tour continues.
+But then, an overview is delightful in its own way, so we'll continue our tour.

 <br><br>

 #### Playing With Songs

 You've already watched and tried Lesson 1, so you know how a shape fits with a song.
 This sequence develops the experience of playing, and focuses on internalizing the shapes.
-It gradually draws you into more nuanced listening, and begins to incorporate ways to make your playing feel less random, while still following your intuitions.
+It gradually draws you into more nuanced listening, and begins to incorporate ways to make your playing feel less random.

 <br>